sesamyab/docs/docs/products/web-components/library/sesamy-content-container.md

 There are three different flows for the displaying the locked content once the `sesamy-content-conainer` is unlocked:

 - If the attribute `lock-mode="embed"` (default behavior): the locked content is fetched from the content slot as in the example above.
+- If the attribute `lock-mode="encode"`.
+The locked content is embedded on the public website, but in a base64 format.
+It makes it harder for for instance adblockers or other tools to get access to the content by simply appying css rules.
 - If the attribute `lock-mode="signedUrl"`: the content is fetched from the publisher's server using a signed url.
 - If the attribute `lock-mode="event`: an event is being emitted that could for instance be used to integrate with existing paywall solutions.